The Liver Birds: DVD releases

 Only the second series was released on DVD, by Universal Playback in the UK in 2003.
 It has since gone out of print, with retailers such as Amazon only listing used copies, and was notable for placing the episodes in production order rather than transmission order (resulting in some continuity errors).

+The Liver Birds: The Complete Second Series was released in Australia, in a set containing the correct transmission order, on 14 January 2010 via Madman Entertainment.

-However, in January 2013, it was announced that Acorn Media UK had obtained the rights to release The Liver Birds onto DVD.
-The Liver Birds Collection One (containing The Complete Second Series, this time, in Transmission Order) was released on 8 April 2013, The Liver Birds: Collection Two (containing The Complete Third Series) was released on 7 July 2014.
+In January 2013, it was announced that Acorn Media UK had obtained the rights to release The Liver Birds onto DVD.
+The Liver Birds Collection One (containing The Complete Second Series, this time, in Transmission Order) was released on 8 April 2013.

+The Liver Birds: Collection Two (containing The Complete Third Series) was released on 7 July 2014.

 A 4-disc set, (consisting both Collections ONE and TWO) was later released on 26 October 2015, So far Series 2 and 3 have been released onto DVD, but Acorn has no plans to release any further series.